 A Satellite That Can Remain in Space Twice as Long as Usual

-The Aoba VELOX-III is Singapore’s first to be launched from the International Space Station.
+The AOBA VELOX-III is Singapore’s first satellite launched from the International Space Station.

 - Longer satellite orbit period for future tests